 Simple Acts, Big Impact

 Natalie Silverstein, MPH, is an author, consultant, nonprofit founder, and passionate advocate for family and youth service.
-Her latest book, Simple Acts: The Busy Teens Guide to Making a Difference, was created to help adolescents ...more
+Her book Simple Acts: The Busy Teens Guide to Making a Difference (2022) was written to help adolescents ...more

 Hosted by